Thinking about buying a latex mattress – but don’t know which one to get?

 All four companies offer very generous return policies and warranty coverage.

-Nest Bedding stands out from the pack with its exceptional lifetime warranty and lifetime comfort guarantee on its Hybrid Latex mattress.
+Nest Bedding stands out from the pack with its exceptional lifetime warranty and lifetime comfort guarantee on its Owl Natural Latex Hybrid mattress.

 NOTE: Please be careful to buy from the company's official website.
 Third-party retailers like Amazon may only give you 30 days to test your mattress and return it.